Robert Lindsay, 29th Earl of Crawford: Career

 Balniel was elected for the Conservative Party in Hertford at the 1955 general election, aged 28, and served as parliamentary private secretary to Henry Brooke until 1959.
 From 1959 to 1965, Balniel was president of the Rural District Councils Association, and from 1963 to 1970, he was chair of the National Association for Mental Health.

 While the Conservative Party was in opposition, Balniel served as spokesman on Foreign Affairs from 1965 until 1967, and then joined the Shadow Cabinet as spokesman on Social Services.
 Following the party's victory in the 1970 general election, he served as minister of state for Defence, and then from 1972 was minister of state for Foreign and Commonwealth Affairs.

 Balniel switched to represent Welwyn and Hatfield at the February 1974 general election, narrowly winning the seat, but he was defeated in the general election in October.
 He was given a peerage under the Life Peerages Act 1958 as Baron Balniel, of Pitcorthie in the County of Fife, in January 1975 before succeeding as Earl of Crawford in December the same year.
 After the passage of House of Lords Act 1999, he sat in the Lords by virtue of his life peerage.
 He retired from the House of Lords on 28 November 2019.

-He was chairman of Historic Buildings Council for Scotland, the Royal Commission on Ancient and Historical Monuments of Scotland and the National Library of Scotland.
+He was chairman of Historic Buildings Council for Scotland, the Royal Commission on the Ancient and Historical Monuments of Scotland and the National Library of Scotland.

 Appointments

 Crawford was appointed first Crown Estate commissioner from 1980 to 1985.
-Crawford was Lord Chamberlain to Queen Elizabeth The Queen Mother between 1992 and her death in 2002.
+Crawford was Lord Chamberlain to Queen Elizabeth the Queen Mother between 1992 and her death in 2002.
 He was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) in the 2002 Demise Honours, the special honours list published after the Queen Mother's death.